visgl/hubble.gl/dev-docs/v1.4/canvas-resizing-rfc.md

 https://user-images.githubusercontent.com/2461547/136107416-0cf7e2c2-aad5-4ad8-9531-0261fa87cc07.mov

-### 3rd Libraries Control Canvas Size
+### How do 3rd Libraries Control Canvas Size?

-Luma.gl and mapbox-gl-js syncronized implementations for setting canvas size attributes, so that they can be visually syncronized with eachother:
+Luma.gl and mapbox-gl-js syncronize implementations for setting canvas size attributes, so that they can be visually in sync with eachother:
 - `canvas.clientWidth/Height` (in RFC as [Canvas Client Size](#Canvas-Client-Size))
 - `canvas.width/height` (in RFC as [Canvas Internal Size](#Canvas-Internal-Size)).

 Discussed in more detail below, hubble.gl needs to control of both attributes because the [Canvas Client Size](#Canvas-Client-Size) effects the Viewport bounds and [Canvas Internal Size](#Canvas-Internal-Size) effects the export Resolution.
 The libraries allow setting [Canvas Client Size](#Canvas-Client-Size) with CSS width/height properties, but they control the [Canvas Internal Size](#Canvas-Internal-Size) internally (see [luma.gl](https://github.com/visgl/luma.gl/blob/15e7acd33363ffe2add58b28638d19f697651ea6/modules/gltools/src/context/context.ts#L363-L377) and [mapbox](https://github.com/mapbox/mapbox-gl-js/blob/cb4778f7cbde092dc11c959696eacfcfeb28ee71/src/ui/map.js#L2580-L2590) implementation) - this is a problem for hubble.gl.

-## Solution Summary
+## Solution Proposal:

-1. Add `resolution` prop on `Map` changes the export resolution.
-  a. window.devicePixelRatio is modified to change the webgl internal size.
+1. Modify `window.devicePixelRatio` to change the webgl internal size.
-2. Add `previewSize` prop on `Map` changes the UI size.
   a.
+Add `resolution` prop on `Map` changes the export resolution.
-CSS `transform: scale` is used to fit the map into the available space.
+2. Use CSS `transform: scale` to fit the map into the available space.
+  a.
+Add `previewSize` prop on `Map` changes the UI size.
-3. Keep viewport bounds consistent across resize by fitting canvas client size around a 1080px box (configurable with `viewportMinAxis` prop).
+3. Keep viewport bounds consistent across resize by fitting canvas client size around a 1080px box.
+  a.
+Configurable with `viewportMinAxis` prop on `Map`.

+### Risks

+- Setting the browser's read-only `window.devicePixelRatio` is not guarenteed to work in all browsers, and may break without warning.

+- We couldn't show two maps in parallel at different resolutions because `window.devicePixelRatio` is global.
+However, we can show multiple maps if they all have the same resolution (or is we don't care about their resolution).
+We can also resize each map with `previewSize` without issues.

+- Multiple `Map` components will set conflicting `window.devicePixelRatio` values unless we have a flag to disable setting on all but one.

+- Other 3rd party libraries that rely on `window.devicePixelRatio` will be effected by this solution.

 ### Prototype

 https://github.com/visgl/hubble.gl/pull/171

-#### Requirement 1. demo
+#### Requirement 1.
+Demo Video

 https://user-images.githubusercontent.com/2461547/136107744-d706b689-b703-4d05-b331-066d7f141ba9.mov

-#### Requirement 2. and 3. demo
+#### Requirement 2. and 3.
+Demo Video

 https://user-images.githubusercontent.com/2461547/136107906-1dde2c00-32a6-4d97-aac6-12822fae0581.mov

+## Alternate Solution: Override resize functions in 3rd Party Libraries

+Decouple viewport and WebGL from canvas external and internal sizes, respectivly, by overriding map library functions at runtime, or patching the libraries.

+### Decouple Viewport and Canvas External

+TODO

+The viewport width/height would still need to be set around a 1080px box (e.g. `viewportMinAxis` prop).
+This solution just directly sets the value, so that client size can be set to `previewSize` prop and eliminates any use of CSS `transform: scale`.

+### Decouple WebGL and Canvas Internal

+Option 1: with custom Framebuffer supplied to luma.gl and mapbox.
+[See discussion.](https://github.com/visgl/hubble.gl/pull/176#discussion_r724380715)

+Option 2: Override functions in mapbox [`Map` class](https://github.com/mapbox/mapbox-gl-js/blob/cb4778f7cbde092dc11c959696eacfcfeb28ee71/src/ui/map.js#L2580-L2590), and luma.gl [resizeGlContext](https://github.com/visgl/luma.gl/blob/15e7acd33363ffe2add58b28638d19f697651ea6/modules/gltools/src/context/context.ts#L363-L377).

+### Risks

+- Will be difficult to maintain.
+Adding a new library support will need custom override each time, and new versions can break old overrides.

+### Prototype

+TODO

+## Solution Comparisons

+Consideration: Is it better to override global devicePixelRatio or the mapbox/luma.gl functions at runtime?

+### devicePixelRatio

+Pros: Lower effort to integrate an additional map library since most they syncronize resize implementations.
+Cons: Setting the browser's read-only `window.devicePixelRatio` is not guarenteed to work in all browsers, and may break without warning.

+### Overriding map library functions

+Pros: Direct control of libraries is easier to debug compared to indirect control via devicePixelRatio.
+Cons: Will be difficult to maintain.
+Adding a new library support will need custom override each time, and new versions can break old overrides.

 ## Size Variables Discussion